dejonghe/cfn-boto-interface/README.md

 * `!Update[].`: (Update ActionObject Only) - Looks up a value from the return of the command at that index ran in the Update ActionObject
 * `!Delete[].`: (Delete ActionObject Only) - Looks up a value from the return of the command at that index ran in the Delete ActionObject

-##### Modifiers
+#### Modifiers
-If a lookup returns a value in a type that you need to cast you can use the modifiers after the lookup notation.
+Modifiers can be used to convert your input into the type needed for the request.
+You can use these modifierd after a lookup or just at the begining of a value passed.
+You need these because CloudFormation casts everything to a string and boto sometimes needs integers, or boto will return an int but you need to cast it to a str.
 * `!int.`: Cast lookup to int
 * `!str.`: Cast lookup to str